jeffrafter/howto/unformatted/sidekiq.md

 In order to support the built in web interface you need to add Sinatra to your `Gemfile`:

     gem 'sinatra', '>= 1.3.0', :require => nil

+On Rails 5 you'll need the latest:

+    gem 'sinatra', github: 'sinatra'

 Then in your `config/routes.rb` you'll need to require it (at the top of the file):